gjcampbell/ooffice/projects/of-tree/readme.md

 - **Lazy load** - *Easily minimize data requests by loading child nodes on demand, by depth and ancestry*
 - **Drag and Drop** - *Reparent nodes by dragging*
 - **Navigate To** - *Expand and scroll immediately to any item in the tree, any depth*

+## How does it work?

+This tree component supports a huge number of nodes with minimal performance impact to the app hosting it.
+It does this by virtualizing the view of nodes, so that only the nodes visible in a scrollable container are rendered.
+However, virtualizing a hierarchical data structure is complicated.
+If the DOM structure were rendered hierarchically like the data, then it could not be virtualized.
+So, the data must be flattened before it is virtualized.
+Now, if the data is just flattened, then we the information about the depth and relationships of the hierarchical data is lost.
+So, before flattening the data, the metadata describing the relationships of the data must be stored.

+So, a good recipe to support a hierarchical data view of a lot of data is:
+1. Store hierarchy metadata
+1. Flatten the data
+1. Virtualize, render only visible items

+## Install

+`npm i of-tree` obviously

 ## Quick Setup